How to Declutter Before a Move: A Practical Guide for Oklahoma Homeowners

 Question 01How much time should I set aside for decluttering?

-If you’re moving an entire house, budget 30–40 hours.
+If you’re moving an entire house, budget 30-40 hours.
 That’s a full week of evenings and weekends, or two or three full days.
-Don’t underestimate it — go slower and make better decisions than rush through it.
+Don’t underestimate it.
+Go slower and make better decisions instead of rushing through it.

 Question 02What do I do with things I can’t sell or donate?

-Some things just get thrown away.
-Broken items, items with no value, things in poor condition.
-Hire a junk removal service or rent a dumpster for a day.
+Some things just get thrown away, including broken items, items with no value, and things in poor condition.
+Hire a junk removal service or rent a dumpster for a day if needed.
 Sometimes the fastest path is the trash.

 Question 03Should I keep things for someday?